How to Borrow Using Your Home Equity in 2020

 Do I have Home Equity?

 If you’ve been paying off your mortgage for several years, then you likely have at least some home equity.
 As we explained above, you build equity as you pay down your mortgage.
-If you decided to use your home equity to take out a second mortgage, you’ll need to have your house appraised to determine how much it is worth.
+If you decide to use your home equity to take out a second mortgage, you’ll need to have your house appraised to determine how much it is worth.
 But, if you’re simply curious about how much equity you have or want a general idea of how much equity you have before you head to your lender, here’s how to do a quick estimate.

 Home value= $376,000